Reds vs. Diamondbacks Player Props Betting Odds

-Spencer Steer and Corbin Carroll are two of the players with prop bets available when the Cincinnati Reds and the Arizona Diamondbacks square off at Chase Field on Friday (beginning at 9:40 PM ET).
+Player prop betting options for Corbin Carroll, Spencer Steer and others are available in the Arizona Diamondbacks-Cincinnati Reds matchup at Chase Field on Saturday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!